“I want people to know how to heal themselves.”– Rick Simpson

 Throughout their site, Rick and his partner Danijela issue disclaimers.
 They are not associated with the making of any brand of RSO and even have an excellent video warning about RSO scammers.
 Instead, Rick freely explains and demonstrates how he prepares his Phoenix Tears.
 All of the information on his site is free.
 And it is abundantly clear that his motivation stems from pure passion, certainty, and altruism.

 “I said all along, if this works, I’m going to spend the rest of my life telling people about it…how could I not tell people about it?
 That I know of, I know for sure, well over 1,000 people I’ve saved.
 At least 1,500 people, probably more.”– Corrie Yelland

 Corrie Yelland discovered Rick’s cancer protocol after watching Run from the Cure.
-Of a similar mindset to Simpson, she went about treating her life-threatening anal canal cancer herself using the homemade high-THC concentrate.
+Of a similar mindset to Simpson, she went about treating her life-threatening Colon cancer herself using homemade high-THC concentrate.
 Now completely free of cancer, she shares her story and protocol, which is as compelling as Rick’s.
 Her cancer and cannabis advocacy is absolutely inspiring.

 Today, she hosts Cannabis Health Radio, “a weekly podcast giving a voice to those who have healed themselves or a loved one with medical cannabis.”
 Another precious resource, we highly recommend you visit and listen.